A good credit score is more important than ever. Experts say following these 10 steps can put a student on the right credit path.

 All three major credit bureaus also collect and list rental payments on credit reports.
 But this is dependent upon landlords reporting this information, and not all do.

 Sullivan says other dues, such as taxes and library fees, can make a difference, too.
 He has seen students whose credit has been ruined because they failed to pay a traffic fine.
 Davis agrees: “Paying all your bills – from apartment rent to your Internet service – consistently and on time is essential.”

-8. Don’t co-sign for your friends.
+8. Don’t co-sign for your friends

 Just like you may need an adult co-signer to get approved for a card, your under-21 friends will, too.
 To help them get approved for a card, some of these friends may approach you to become a joint account holder.
 “I have found that some students are getting older students (fraternity brothers, etc.) to co-sign.
 That is quite dangerous,” Sullivan says in an email.

-Consumer experts have a tip for you: Don’t.
+Consumer experts have a tip for you: don’t.
 That’s because when a friend slips up – by taking on too much debt or missing payments to the bank – the co-signer can quickly see their own credit ruined.

 Making your friend an authorized user also poses risks.
-Once again, their mistakes can hurt your credit, although – unlike when you co-sign on a card – an authorized user can be easily removed from the account.
+Once again, their mistakes can hurt your credit, but – unlike when you co-sign on a card – an authorized user can be easily removed from the account.

-9. Do not apply for several credit cards at one time.
+9. Do not apply for several credit cards at one time

 Now that you have credit in your own name, don’t go wild.
 If you apply for too much credit in too short a period of time, your credit score will fall.
 If you have built up strong credit over several years, it will hurt you less.